-This rapid assessment was conducted to gather information on the programmatic and capacity needs of the NGOs supported through APC to implement services for key populations as well as the structural challenges faced by these NGOs.
+This rapid assessment was conducted in Guyana to gather information on the programmatic and capacity needs of the non-governmental organisations supported through APC to implement services for key populations as well as the structural challenges faced by these NGOs.

 SASOD serves as a key part in executing PEPFAR’s current priorities in Guyana through regionally focused efforts among the Key Populations, with the eventual goal of zero new HIV infections.
 The “ASK” project introduces a wide range of activities including new prevention and testing events, training workshops, referrals, case migration, stakeholder engagement and Key Population empowerment.

 LCF plays a critical role in the community’s response to the HIV epidemic in Region #10 by enacting the Treatment Cascade which includes: Identification of Key Populations; Navigation/Enrollment; Initiate on ART; Retention on ART; Viral Suppression; and Transitioning of Client.

 LCS collaborates and networks with the Ministry of Public Health through the National AIDS Program Secretariat (NAPS) to deliver effective HIV prevention services and products, testing and care services for key populations (men who have sex with men, transgender people, sex workers and their clients).
 This is done by providing a quality prevention program (Positive Health, Dignity and Prevention (PHDP)), navigating to HIV care and treatment clinics, and promoting gender equity and reduction of sexual and gender-based violence, stigma and discrimination to the key population.

 Hope for All continues work within the fields of HIV with emphasis on care and support for Key Population Living with HIV by providing a space for clients to receive the services they need, linking them to treatment and having these person remain in care.
 Hope For All provides home visits to clients who are struggling with disclosure and adherence providing them with the necessary information which will help them life longer and healthier life.